niklasax/PyBer_Analysis/README.md

 ## Summary:

 Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.

+Three recommendations to the CEO for addressing disparity among the city types:

+1. Urban city types will drive more overall revenue.
+Focus resources on more densely populated cities to gain a higher amount of total fares.

+2. If growing the Rural city type is your goal, lower the average fare.
+This will make the ride-share option more appealing in less populated areas.

+3. Rural activity may be lower due to the small amount of total drivers.
+Raising the amount of drivers in rural areas may increase activity in this area.